openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/user-guide.md

 The Host Processor will boot TrustedFirmware-A, OP-TEE, U-Boot and then Linux before presenting a login prompt.

-A Fixed Virtual Platform (FVP) model of the Corstone-1000 platform must be available to run the Corstone-1000 FVP software image.
+A Fixed Virtual Platform (FVP) model of the Corstone-1000 with Cortex-A320 platform must be available to run the Corstone-1000 with Cortex-A320 FVP software image.

 A Yocto recipe is provided to download the latest supported FVP version.

 The recipe is located at `${WORKSPACE}/meta-arm/meta-arm/recipes-devtools/fvp/fvp-corstone1000-a320.bb`.

-The latest FVP version is `11.30.27` for Corstone-1000, and the model is automatically downloaded and installed when using the `runfvp` command as follows:
+The latest FVP version is `11.31.cs1000_a320_2` for Corstone-1000 with Cortex-A320, and the model is automatically downloaded and installed when using the `runfvp` command as follows:

 ```
 kas shell meta-arm/kas/corstone1000-a320-fvp.yml:meta-arm/ci/debug.yml \
 -c "../meta-arm/scripts/runfvp -- --version"
 ```

-The FVP can also be manually downloaded from [Arm Developer](https://developer.arm.com/downloads/-/arm-ecosystem-fvps) to download the Corstone-1000 platform FVP installer.
+The FVP can also be manually downloaded from [Arm Developer](https://developer.arm.com/downloads/-/arm-ecosystem-fvps) to download the Corstone-1000 with Cortex-A320 FVP package.

 To set up the FVP: